 The educational activities of NAME are carried out at the weeklong annual meeting each Fall.
 The meeting's didactic sessions provide instruction on subjects of medicolegal interest while the scientific sessions provide a platform for individual presentation of scientific studies and research in a peer review setting.
 Concurrent sessions are scheduled for medical investigators and administrators to discuss issues of mutual interest, share information and procedures, and present papers relating to the administrative and investigative functions of death investigation systems.
-The Association meets for an interim half day meeting each February in conjunction with the annual meeting of the American Academy of Forensic Sciences.
-The journal of NAME, Academic Forensic Pathology, is an excellent source for the most current information on the practice of forensic pathology and medicolegal death investigation.
+The Association meets for an interim half day meeting each February.
+The journal of NAME, American Journal of Forensic Medicine and Pathology (AJFMP), is an excellent source for the most current information on the practice of forensic pathology and medicolegal death investigation.
 The journal is available to all members.
 Educational opportunities are also available through committee service.
-All members are encouraged to participate, learn, and be an integral part of NAME!
+All members are encouraged to participate, learn, and be an integral part of NAME.